Keith Murdoch: First World War

 In 1912, he became Melbourne political correspondent for The Sun of Sydney.
 Losing out to the more experienced Charles Bean for the position of official Australian correspondent covering World War I, he was appointed managing editor of the London cable service run by the Sun and the Melbourne Herald in 1915.
 Murdoch travelled to New Zealand in January 1915 with Prime Minister Andrew Fisher, and two other MPs, the Hon.
 J. Boyd, and the Hon.
 D. Hall, covering war talks between Fisher and the New Zealand Prime Minister, William Massey, just before the engagement of Australian and New Zealand troops in the Gallipoli campaign.

 They travelled from Wellington aboard the Ulimaroa, arriving in Sydney on 2 February 1915.
 Andrew Fisher and Defence Minister George Pearce then asked him to take time on his journey to London, to check on some matters of concern relating to supplies and mail for Australian troops in the conflict, so he stopped off in Egypt.
-While there in August, he was able to secure the permission of Sir Ian Hamilton, commander of the Dardanelles campaign in Turkey, to visit Australian troops in Gallipoli and write his impressions for the newspapers, subject to the usual military censorship.
+While there in August, he was able to secure the permission of Sir Ian Hamilton, the Gallipoli campaign's commander, to visit Australian troops in Gallipoli and write his impressions for the newspapers, subject to the usual military censorship.
 The agreement he signed specified that he was "not to attempt to correspond by any other route or by any other means than that officially sanctioned" and during the war he must not "impart to anyone military information of a confidential nature ... unless first submitted to the Chief Field Censor."

 Murdoch visited Anzac Cove at the beginning of September, then moved to the headquarters on the island of Imbros.
-Discussing the situation with other journalists, he was befriended by the Daily Telegraph correspondent Ellis Ashmead-Bartlett, who was deeply concerned that censorship was being used to suppress criticism of the Dardanelles campaign, which, as Murdoch had seen for himself, had serious problems.
+Discussing the situation with other journalists, he was befriended by the Daily Telegraph correspondent Ellis Ashmead-Bartlett, who was deeply concerned that censorship was being used to suppress criticism of the Gallipoli campaign, which, as Murdoch had seen for himself, had serious problems.
 Murdoch agreed to carry a letter from Ashmead-Bartlett to the British Prime Minister H. H. Asquith in London, written on 8 September, presenting his uncensored report of the situation.
-Hamilton quickly learned about the existence of this letter (another British reporter, Henry Nevinson, has been blamed for this but his biography points to an official Royal Navy war photographer).
+Hamilton quickly learned about the existence of this letter.
+Another British reporter, Henry Nevinson, has been blamed for this, but his biography points to an official Royal Navy war photographer.

 Reaching France on his route to London, Murdoch was arrested by Military Police in Marseille and the letter was confiscated.
-Arriving in London on 21 September, he spent some time at the Australian High Commission composing his own letter to his prime minister, Andrew Fisher, in a similar vein to the Ashmead-Bartlett letter and particularly critical of the British general and administrative staff:
+Arriving in London on 21 September, he spent some time at the Australian High Commission composing his own letter to his prime minister, Andrew Fisher, in a similar vein to the Ashmead-Bartlett letter, and particularly critical of the British general and administrative staff:

 The conceit and self complacency of the red feather men are equaled only by their incapacity.
 Along the line of communications, especially at Moudros, are countless high officers and conceited young cubs who are plainly only playing at war. ... appointments to the general staff are made from motives of friendship and social influence.